lorenzo-ferrari/olinfo/README.md

 Solutions are written in C++

-> :warning: **Do not abuse of this repo**: try a problem yourself before reading the solution.
+**Do not abuse of this repo**: try a problem yourself before reading the solution.